-COMMAND ACTION Radio Turns the radio on, selecting the station and band last played.
-Radio AM Turns to the AM band, selecting the station last played.
-Radio FM Turns to the FM band, selecting the station last played.
-Satellite Radio Turns to the SAT band, selecting the station last played.
-Music Box Turns to the Music Box hard-disk drive audio system.
+COMMAND ACTION AM Turns to the AM band, selecting the station last played.
+FM Turns to the FM band, selecting the station last played.
+XM Turns to the SAT band, selecting the station last played.
 CD Starts to play a CD.
+USB Turns to the USB audio input.
+Bluetooth Audio Turns to the Bluetooth® audio system.
+AUX Turns to the AUX input.